Prerequisites for MIGs

 Compact placement policy

 When you apply compact placement policies to your VMs, Compute Engine makes best-effort attempts to create VMs as close to each other as possible.
-If you require a minimum compactness to minimize network latency, then specify the maxDistance field when creating a placement policy.
+If you require a minimum compactness to minimize network latency, then specify the maxDistance field (Preview) when creating a placement policy.
 A lower maxDistance value ensures closer VM placement, but it also increases the chance that some VMs won't be created.

 The following table shows the machine series and number of VMs that each maxDistance value supports: